 UPDATE 2015 – Caledonia Subcontract on the Gorgon Project

-Caledonia Scaffolding is undertaking work on the Chevron-operated Gorgon Project under a subcontract with Downer EDI Engineering Power Pty Ltd. The contract is in relation to Downer’s Miscellaneous Works Contract on the Gorgon Project, located on Barrow Island off the North West Coast of Western Australia.
+Caledonia Scaffolding undertook work on the Chevron-operated Gorgon Project under a subcontract with Downer EDI Engineering Power Pty Ltd. The contract was in relation to Downer’s Miscellaneous Works Contract on the Gorgon Project, located on Barrow Island off the North West Coast of Western Australia.

-Initially the contract will create approximately 30 Australian jobs.
+Initially the contract created approximately 30 Australian jobs.
 The initial scope of work includes assisting Downer with major scaffolding works.